american symphony: other white lies

 lessons on burial

 experimental novel, in the manner of kathy acker meets maxine hong kingston, forthcoming from CIVIL COPING MECHANISMS PRESS, 2019. shortlisted for the FC2 Innovative Fiction Competition from the University of Alabama Press, 2018.

-! has disappeared. all that’s left of her is a box of discarded text, until she is rediscovered by a former friend, S. in this eviscerating portrait (of a portrait), S sets out to build a stage upon which ! might begin her final performance. “what she needed in these last words was not me but a certainty of form, whose illusion of freedom could animate the rich effects she had buried,” S writes. imagined narrative meets archival resurrection as S sifts through !’s remains to preserve the last words of a girl as daring as she was obscure. !’s diary entries and (un)published works marry S’s retro-speculative observations, until author and alleged editor merge in infelicitous union, bringing to doubt the possibilities of Truth, confession, and melancholic recuperation.
+S has disappeared. all that’s left of her is a box of discarded text, until she is rediscovered by a former friend, SYT. in this eviscerating portrait (of a portrait), SYT sets out to build a stage upon which S might begin her final performance. “what she needed in these last words was not me but a certainty of form, whose illusion of freedom could animate the rich effects she had buried,” SYT writes. imagined narrative meets archival resurrection as SYT sifts through S’s remains to preserve the last words of a girl as daring as she was obscure.
+S’s diary entries and (un)published works marry SYT’s retro-speculative observations, until author and alleged editor merge in infelicitous union, bringing to doubt the possibilities of truth, confession, and melancholic recuperation.